Subgroup induction property for branch groups: Subgroup induction property for groups

-\begin{lemma} Let $H < G$ be a subgroup of type~\ref{item:HInStab} (according to the classification of Lemma~\ref{lemma:ClassificationSubgroups}) generated by a finite set $S$, and let $M$ be the maximal $b$-length of elements in $S$.
+where we used Proposition~\ref{prop:LengthReductions} (\ref{item:SumOfSectionBLength}) and the easily established fact that $\abs{g^{-1}}=\abs{g}$ for all $g\in G$.
+This concludes the proof. \end{proof} \begin{lemma} Let $H < G$ be a subgroup of type~\ref{item:HInStab} (according to the classification of Lemma~\ref{lemma:ClassificationSubgroups}) generated by a finite set $S$, and let $M$ be the maximal $b$-length of elements in $S$.
 Then for all $v\in \level{1}$, the subgroup $\varphi_v(H)$ is generated by the set $S_v:=\varphi_v(S)$, whose elements are of $b$-length at most $\frac{M+1}{2}$.
 In particular, if $M>1$, the elements of $S_v$ are all of length strictly less than $M$. \end{lemma} \begin{proof} Since subgroups of type~\ref{item:HInStab} are contained in the stabiliser of the first level, $\varphi_v(H)$ is generated by $\varphi_v(S)$.
-The inequality on the $b$-length is then given by Proposition~\ref{prop:LengthReductions} (\ref{item:SectionBLength}). \end{proof}

-\begin{lemma} Let $H < G$ be a finitely generated subgroup of type~\ref{item:HNotInStab} (according to the classification of Lemma~\ref{lemma:ClassificationSubgroups}).
+The inequality on the $b$-length is then given by Proposition~\ref{prop:LengthReductions} (\ref{item:SectionBLength}). \end{proof} \begin{lemma} Let $H < G$ be a finitely generated subgroup of type~\ref{item:HNotInStab} (according to the classification of Lemma~\ref{lemma:ClassificationSubgroups}).
 If $H$ is generated by elements of $b$-length at most $M$, then for every $v\in \level{1}$, the subgroup $\varphi_v(\Stab_H(v))$ is generated by elements of $b$-length at most $\frac{3M}{2}$.
 Furthermore, if there exists $x\in H$ with $\alpha_x\ne 0$ and $\abs{x}<M$, then $\varphi_v(\Stab_H(v))$ is generated by elements of $b$-length at most $\frac{3M-1}{2}$. \end{lemma} \begin{proof} Since $H$ is generated by elements of $b$-length at most $M$, the set $S$ of all elements of $H$ of $b$-length at most $M$ is a finite generating set for $H$.
 Let $x\in S$ be an element such that $\alpha_x\ne 0$.
 Such an element must necessarily exist, since $H$ is of type~\ref{item:HNotInStab}.
 By Lemma~\ref{lemma:GenSetOfStab}, the set

 generates $\Stab_H(\level1)$.
 Notice that by taking $k_1=p-1$, $y=x$ and $k_2=0$, we find $x^p\in S'$.

 Let us fix $v\in \level{1}$.
 Since the action of $G/\Stab_G(\level 1)$ on $\level{1}$ is free, we have $\Stab_H(v) = \Stab_H(\level1)$, and is thus generated by $S'$.
 Using Lemma~\ref{lemma:LengthOfProjectionsOfPowers}, we can define a set $S''$ obtained from $S'$ by replacing every element of the form $x^{k_1}yx^{k_2}\in S'$ with $y\ne x$ by an element $x^{l_1}yx^{l_2}$ such that